What are the relevant government entities relating to immigration in your jurisdiction?

 What are the Right to Work requirements in your jurisdiction?

-Employers must verify each new employee’s identity, and that he or she is authorized to work in the U.S. Employers must properly fill out and retain Form I-9 for each employee, citizen or noncitizen, hired in the U.S. The employee must present to the employer proper identification and proof of work authorization from the list of acceptable documents on Form I-9, and the employer must examine the documents and certify on the form that they appear to be genuine, relate to the individual, and authorize the individual to work.
+Employers must verify each new employee’s identity and that they are authorized to work in the U.S. Employers must properly fill out and retain Form I-9 for each employee, citizen or noncitizen, hired in the U.S. The employee must present to the employer proper identification and proof of work authorization from the list of acceptable documents on Form I-9, and the employer must examine the documents and certify on the form that they appear to be genuine, relate to the individual, and authorize the individual to work.

 What are the types of civil and criminal penalties employers may face for non-compliance with immigration rules i.e. employing an individual who does not have the Right to Work?

-Are there any quota and / or labour market testing requirements in your jurisdiction and if so, what do they involve?
+Are there labour market testing requirements in your jurisdiction and if so, what do they involve?

 H-1B visas are capped at 65,000 per year plus 20,000 for advanced degree holders.
 H-1B petitions do not require labor market testing, but employers must attest to wage obligations and that the hiring will not adversely affect U.S. workers.
-Employers sponsoring workers for employment-based permanent residency must conduct labor market testing via the PERM-based labor certification process.
-Recruitment requires job ads placed with the state agency for 30 days and two print ads in Sunday papers of general circulation.
-The employer must place three additional ads chosen from a list of 10 types.
+Employers sponsoring workers for certain employment-based permanent residency categories must conduct labor market testing via the PERM-based labor certification process.
+Recruitment requires job ads placed with the applicable State Workforce Agency’s website for 30 days and two print ads in Sunday papers of general circulation covering the geographical region of employment.
+For professional positions, the employer must place three additional ads chosen from a list of acceptable recruitment methods.
 During recruitment, the employer must review all resumes and keep records of candidates considered and reasons for rejections.
 The PERM application submitted to the DOL will require information about the employer’s recruitment procedures.

 Are there quota requirements, restrictions or a cap on the numbers of foreign nationals hired per company in your jurisdiction?